HD650/BilibiliSpider/README.md

 Basically, this project can run. ⁄(⁄ ⁄•⁄ω⁄•⁄ ⁄)⁄
 ## Changes##

+ - 9.3

+Started to manage the pages require login, haven't finished yet.
+Started to implement a pipeline insert items directly to SQL database.
+(Performance of this pipeline still need to be tested)

  - 9.2

-Now item_process.py can transfer all item in redis to SQL database which configured in settings.py.
+Now item_process.py can transfer all items in redis to SQL database which configured in settings.py.
-Fix some format problem in datetime.
+Fix some format problems in datetime.

  - 8.31